 - General Information

-- The Wellesley Partnerships for Diversity and Inclusion Initiative launched an all-day event designed to strengthen and sustain a campus culture that embraces different ways of thinking, living, working, and living.
+The Wellesley Partnership for Diversity and Inclusion launched an all-day event designed to strengthen and sustain a campus culture that embraces different ways of thinking, working, and living.

 - The College created the Office of Intercultural Education to develop and lead intercultural education activities, training, and programs that educate and promote awareness, understanding, and appreciation of diversity and inclusion on campus.